rweigel/phys305/flux.md

 {\bf Answer}

-This example is similar to Example 22.2a of the textbook.
-We'll solve part 1. using two methods.
+This will be solved using two methods.
 The first is a more visual method.
 The second is more mathematical.
 Although the mathematical complexity of the second method is not really needed for this problem, it allows one to solve the next problem without an additional diagram.

 **Method I**